Grady Tate

 Grady Tate (January 14, 1932 – October 8, 2017) was an American jazz and soul-jazz drummer and baritone vocalist.
 In addition to his work as sideman, Tate released many albums as leader and lent his voice to songs in the animated Schoolhouse Rock! series.
+He received two Grammy nominations.

 Biography

 Tate was born in Hayti, Durham, North Carolina, United States.
 In 1963 he moved to New York City, where he became the drummer in Quincy Jones's band.

 Grady Tate's drumming helped to define a particular hard bop, soul jazz and organ trio sound during the mid-1960s and beyond.
 His slick, layered and intense sound is instantly recognizable for its understated style in which he integrates his trademark subtle nuances with sharp, crisp "on top of the beat" timing (in comparison to playing slightly before, or slightly after the beat).

 The Grady Tate sound can be heard prominently on many of the classic Jimmy Smith and Wes Montgomery albums recorded on the Verve label in the 1960s.

-During the 1970s he was a member of the New York Jazz Quartet.
-In 1981 he played drums and percussion for Simon and Garfunkel's Concert in Central Park.
+During the 1970s, Tate was a member of the New York Jazz Quartet.
+In 1981, he played drums and percussion for Simon and Garfunkel's Concert in Central Park.

-As a sideman he has played with musicians including Jimmy Smith, Astrud Gilberto, Ella Fitzgerald, Duke Ellington, Count Basie, Rahsaan Roland Kirk, Quincy Jones, Stan Getz, Cal Tjader, Wes Montgomery, Eddie Harris, J.J.
+As a sideman, Tate played with musicians including Jimmy Smith, Astrud Gilberto, Ella Fitzgerald, Duke Ellington, Count Basie, Rahsaan Roland Kirk, Quincy Jones, Stan Getz, Cal Tjader, Wes Montgomery, Eddie Harris, J.J.
 Johnson, Kai Winding and Michel Legrand.

 Among his most widely heard vocal performances are the songs "I Got Six", "Naughty Number Nine", and "Fireworks" from Multiplication Rock and America Rock, both part of the Schoolhouse Rock series.
 For the 1973 motion picture Cops And Robbers, Tate sang the title song, written by Michel Legrand and Jacques Wilson.
 On Mark Murphy's album Living Room, Tate shares the vocals on a medley of "Misty" and "Midnight Sun".
-On the album "Threesome" with Monty Alexander and Niels-Henning Ørsted Pedersen he sings words to Miles Davis's composition All Blues aggregated from a number of well-known and standard blues songs as well as to the jazz standard "Weaver of Dreams" (written by Victor Young).
+On the album Threesome, with Monty Alexander and Niels-Henning Ørsted Pedersen, Tate sings words to Miles Davis's composition "All Blues", aggregated from a number of well-known and standard blues songs as well as to the jazz standard "Weaver of Dreams" (written by Victor Young).

 He joined the faculty of Howard University in 1989.

-Grady Tate died of complications of Alzheimer's disease on October 8, 2017 at the age of 85.
+Grady Tate died of complications of Alzheimer's disease on October 8, 2017, at the age of 85.
 He was survived by his wife Vivian and son Grady, Jr.